yvan-sraka/Kombucha/README.md

 main = interact (\xs -> subRegex (mkRegex "<!--.*(.*\n)*.*-->") xs "")
 ```

-We try to provide an equivalent structure with others common language stacks, like e.g. Python:
+We try to provide an equivalent structure with other common language stacks, like e.g. Python:

 ```python
 #!/usr/bin/env @python